New Housing Benefit for Culinary and Bartender Workers!

-The State of Nevada Housing Division has joined with the Culinary and Bartenders Housing Partnership to provide up to $20,000 in loans for a down payment on a home.
+The State of Nevada Housing Division has joined with the Culinary and Bartenders Housing Partnership to provide up to $20,000 in assistance to purchase your first home!

 Key Elements of the program include:

-You must contribute 1% of the purchase price of the home.
+- You must contribute 1% of the purchase price for a conventional mortgage.

 - Your combined household income can’t be greater than $92,010 for a 1-3 person household.
 For a household with 4 or more persons, your combined household income can’t be greater than $106,250.

 - You will be required to complete an orientation class, an 8 hour homebuyer education course and a one-on-one counseling session at no cost to you.

 - You must qualify for a mortgage – you may use a lender of your choice, or the Housing Program can provide you with a list of participating lenders to assist you.
 Participating lender list can be located at www.nevadapartners.org.